RetroDECK/ES-DE/USERGUIDE-DEV.md

 This of course assumes that you have menu entries setup for your Steam games.

-## Emulator setup
+## RetroArch setup

 ES-DE is a game browsing frontend and does not provide any emulation by itself.
 It does however come preconfigured for use with emulators as setup in the `es_systems.xml` file.
 By default it's primarily setup for use with [RetroArch](https://www.retroarch.com) but this can be modified if needed.
 If you're interested in customizing your es_systems.xml file, please refer to the [INSTALL-DEV.md](INSTALL-DEV.md) document which goes into details on the structure of this file and more advanced configuration topics in general.

 Installation and configuration of RetroArch and other emulators is beyond the scope of this guide, but many good resources can be found online on how to do this.

-A general recommendation regarding installation on Linux though is to try to avoid the versions included in the OS repositories as they're usually quite limited with regards to the number of available cores, and they're usually older versions.
-Instead go for either the Snap or Flatpak distributions or build from source.
+A general recommendation regarding installation on Linux though is to try to avoid the RetroArch releases included in the OS repositories as they're usually quite limited with regards to the number of available cores, and they're usually older versions.
+Instead go for either the Snap, Flatpak or AppImage distributions or build from source.

 The default es_systems.xml file is paired with a file named es_find_rules.xml which tries to find the emulators and cores using some predefined rules.
-For Unix/Linux this should normally just work, and for macOS it will work as long as RetroArch is installed at the default location /Applications/RetroArch.app.
+For Unix/Linux this should normally just work (except for AppImage, see below), and for macOS it will work as long as RetroArch is installed at the default location /Applications/RetroArch.app.
 For Windows it's a bit more complicated as there is really no standard location where applications are installed on this operating system, and RetroArch does not add itself to the Path environment variable during installation.
 In general it's therefore recommended to manually add the RetroArch directory to your Path variable (tip: open Settings from the Start menu and search for _path_).

 However the following directories are defined in es_find_rules.xml for Windows, so if you've installed RetroArch to any of these, ES-DE will be able to find it: